itsveenee/SNESticleAurora/README.md

 Emulation:

-* NES emulation with QuickNES, Famicom Disk System through FCEUmm (no firmware included)
 * Support added for more NES mappers: 13, 16, 18, 27, 48, 64, 65, 67, 68, 72, 77, 80, 82, 92, 96, 99, 101, 105, 118, 119, 151, 153, 155, 157, 158, 159, 185, 188, 210, 216, and 552.
 Every licensed NES and Famicom game will boot now.
-* Famicom Disk System (firmware not included) with FCEUmm, press L2+TRIANGLE to change the disk side.
+* Famicom Disk System (firmware not included), press L2+TRIANGLE to change the disk side.
 * Changed SRAM and RAM initialization for both NES and SNES.
 This will fix all the very few games that rely on specific initial values to work properly.
 * Mega Drive / Genesis + Sega Master System / Mark III + Game Gear + 32X + Sega CD emulation with PicoDrive
 * PC Engine / TurboGrafx-16 HuCard and PC Engine CD emulation with Beetle PCE Fast